golioth/developer-training/website/docs/basic-io-exercises/use-rtos.md

 import TabItem from '@theme/TabItem';

 # Try the RTOS
+## Learning Objectives

 When you made the red LED blink, it was using a sleep function in the main loop.
 For actual embedded development this is almost never allowed, and timers are used instead.
-One benefit of using a Real Time Operating System (RTOS) like Zephyr is that it will take care of scheduling for you.
+One benefit of using a Real Time Operating System (RTOS) like

-In this exercise you will use two different approaches to having the RTOS blink the red LED for you:
+Zephyr is that it will take care of scheduling for you.
+In this exercise you will use two different approaches to having the RTOS blink the red LED for you.
+### Desired outcome(s)

-* Blink using a timer
+* Understand how to Blink using a timer in the RTOS
-* Blink using a dedicated thread
+* Understand how to Blink using a dedicated thread in the RTOS
+### Time Estimate
+* 20 minutes

+## Workflow 1 - Timer

-## Use the blinky-training example
+### Use the blinky-training example

 For this exercise we'll use the code we ended up with in the [Blinking an LED](mapping-gpio.md) exercise.